OfficeDev/microsoft-teams-apps-call-queue-scheduler/README.md

 ## About this application

-The Teams Admin Center (TAC) has the following limitations:
+The Teams Admin Center (TAC) and PowerShell are the two admin interfaces to manage Call Queues.
+While both allow for an admin to full managability a Call Queue, this application has been developed to fill the following gaps:

-* granular delegatation capability to allow a defined administration to managed the named agents for a given Call Queue.
+* ability to delegate administration of the the agents for a given Call Queue.
 * scheduling agents in the Call Queue for specific shifts in the future.

 This application provides the following capability: